 Are Parang machetes legal?

-Yes, provided the blade is under a certain length, usually between 12-17 inches, depending on your location.
-However, some places do not allow fixed blades or even knives with shorter blades, regardless of their length.
+Yes, under a certain blade length, usually between 12-17 inches, depending on your location.
+However, some places do not allow fixed blade knife with shorter blades, regardless of their blade length.

 What are Parang machetes used for?